SamSamhuns/restaurant_app_sh_mem/README.md

 # A restaurant application with IPC, shared memory and semaphores

 This application demonstrates the concept of IPC, POSIX shared memory and semaphores.
-Real world applications not implemented in any way like this.
+The build is supported in both `linux` and `darwin/OSX` systems.

 <img src="img/restaurant.png">

-## Build (Linux)
+## Build

 ```shell
 $ make all